 You should know that the perfect schedule doesn’t exist.

 Trust me; I’ve tried to find it.
 Haha.
 I’ve got a pretty good daily routine at the moment, but if I’ve learnt one thing in the past year, it’s that best-laid plans ALWAYS go to shit.
 Haha.
-This means that I never leave things until the last minute (because Murphy’s Law says that when things will go wrong) and I always leave space in my schedule for other things to pop up.
-I love working for myself because it means I can be available to my family when they need me and to take naps in the afternoon because it makes me feel good.
-Don’t get too focused on having ‘the perfect day’ that you forget why you do this in the first place.
+This means that I never leave things until the last minute (because Murphy’s Law says that when things will go wrong), and I always leave space in my schedule for other things to pop up.
+I love working for myself.
+After all, it means I can be available to my family when they need me and take naps in the afternoon because it makes me feel good.
+Don’t get too focused on having ‘the perfect day that you forget why you do this in the first place.
 Maybe your perfect schedule is a five-point to-do list that you get done when you feel like it?
 Sound okay?
 Good news, you get to decide.